fernandoferreira/RabbitMQProducer/README.md

 # RabbitMQProducer

-This is a project created for learning purpose.
+This project was created for learning purpose.

-To run this application, you must to follow the follow steps:
+To run this application, you must to follow the bellow steps:

 1 - Instal the Earlang (last version) that can be found on this link: https://www.erlang.org/downloads;